Kinark/Materialize-stepper/README.md

 <li class="step">
 ```

 Insdie each step there is two divs.
-The step-tile, where you put the title of... guess what...
+The ".step-tile", where you put the title of... guess what...

 ```html
 <div class="step-title waves-effect waves-dark">First step</div>
 ```

-And the step-content, that holds the information:
+And the ".step-content", that holds the information:

 ```html
 <div class="step-content">
 ```

-There's the step-actions container inside step-content, which holds the buttons:
+There's the ".step-actions" container inside step-content, which holds the buttons:

 ```html
 <div class="step-actions">

 ```

-And finally there is the buttons, which proceed (.next-step class) or return (.previous-step class):
+And finally there's the buttons, which proceed (.next-step) or return (.previous-step):

 ```html
 <button class="waves-effect waves-dark btn next-step">CONTINUE</button>